-Fig. E-2 Schematic of the individual stages and processes of lateritization in an alternating humid Savanna climate by leaching processes and formation of a concrete-hard laterite crust with soil erosion.
+Fig. E-2 Scheme of the individual stages and processes of lateritization in an alternating humid Savannah climate by leaching processes and formation of a concrete-hard laterite crust with soil erosion.

-◘ Fig. E-3 Repeated drying of the B horizon and erosion of the topsoil irreversibly hardens the iron oxide-rich layer (plinthite) to 'ironstone' (laterite) (modified after Schultz 1995, from Thomas 1974).
+◘ Fig. E-3 Repeated drying of the B-horizon and erosion of the topsoil irreversibly hardens the iron oxide-rich layer (plinthite) to 'ironstone' (laterite) (modified after Schultz 1995, from Thomas 1974).
 The hard laterite crusts can 'cement' sinkholes and thus contribute to the formation of steps on mountain slopes (mesa formation).

 ◘ Fig. E-4 A broad plain in central Australia with imperceptible relief parts, covered with grassland and forest islands.
 It is flooded during the rainy season; waterlogged soils may then form.
 In the background the Olga Mountains, about 35 km away (photo: Breckle).

-Species diversity in savannas is much lower than in tropical rainforests.
+Species diversity in savannahs is much lower than in tropical rainforests.
 Some examples of neotropical areas are given in ◘ Table E-1.

 Climatically, ZB II can be divided into two subzonobiomes according to the duration of the thermal and hygric growing season, namely a humid and a dry one.
 The corresponding climatic diagrams for India have been shown in ► Fig. D-73.
 It is not expedient to give certain climatic limit values for all continents; the conditions in each case are too different for this.